jason-davey/studio/TECHNICAL_SPEC.md

 ### 2.4.
 System Architecture & Connections

-This diagram illustrates the key components and their interactions:
+This diagram illustrates the key components and their interactions.
+It is dynamically rendered using Mermaid.js from the code block below when viewing this spec in the application at `/admin/tech-spec`.

 ```mermaid
 graph TD
     subgraph UserBrowser [User's Browser - Next.js App]